Zyrohex/.doom.d/README.md

             org-superstar-item-bullet-alist nil))

-<a id="orgdf4f030"></a>
+<a id="orgcfc2588"></a>

 ## Loading agenda settings

     (after! org (setq org-agenda-diary-file "~/.org/diary.org"
-                      org-agenda-dim-blocked-tasks t ; grays out task items that are blocked by another task (EG: Projects with subtasks) org-agenda-use-time-grid t
+                      org-agenda-dim-blocked-tasks t ; grays out task items that are blocked by another task (EG: Projects with subtasks) org-agenda-use-time-grid nil
                       org-agenda-hide-tags-regexp "\\w+" ; Hides tags in agenda-view org-agenda-compact-blocks nil
                       org-agenda-block-separator ""
                       org-agenda-skip-scheduled-if-done t
                       org-agenda-skip-deadline-if-done t
                       org-agenda-window-setup 'current-window
-                      org-enforce-todo-checkbox-dependencies t ; This has funny behavior, when t and you try changing a value on the parent task, it can lead to Emacs freezing up.
+                      org-enforce-todo-checkbox-dependencies nil ; This has funny behavior, when t and you try changing a value on the parent task, it can lead to Emacs freezing up.
 TODO See if we can fix the freezing behavior when making changes in org-agenda-mode. org-enforce-todo-dependencies t
                       org-habit-show-habits t))

     (after! org (setq org-agenda-files (append (file-expand-wildcards "~/.org/gtd/*.org") (file-expand-wildcards "~/.org/gtd/*/*.org"))))

-<a id="org2af17f1"></a>
+<a id="org7e8f7c8"></a>

 ## Clock Settings

     (after! org (setq org-clock-continuously t)) ; Will fill in gaps between the last and current clocked-in task.

-<a id="org17b35af"></a>
+<a id="org849ce11"></a>

 ## Capture Templates